miki-saarna/acc-balance-and-transactions-app/README.md

-# Account Balance and Transactions App with Plaid API
+# Recent Transactions App with Plaid API

-## Note: the account balances feature of this application is currently under maintenance and is, therefore, unavailable.
+### Note: the account balances feature of this application is currently under maintenance and is, therefore, unavailable.
 I am working diligently to return this feature as soon as possible.

 ### Table of Contents